kodius/rightsignature-api/README.md

 ```
 and log into the site.

-After approving the application, you will be redirected to the callback url that is in the RightSignature API settings (https://rightsignature.com/oauth_clients).
+After approving the application, you will be redirected to the callback url that is in the RightSignature2013 API settings (https://RightSignature2013.com/oauth_clients).
 The OAuth verifier should be in the params "oauth_verifier".
 Put the verifier in:
 ```
 @rs_oauth = @rs_connection.oauth_connection
 @rs_oauth.generate_access_token(params[:oauth_verifer])